Surgery and Excision for Furuta-Ohta invariants on Homology $S^1 \times S^3$: Introduction

-Moreover, either the critical points of $\cs_p$ are Morse-Bott or the perturbed functional $\cs_{\mathfrak{p}}$ is analytic. \item $\|\mathfrak{p}(B(t))\| \leq \alpha \| \grad \cs(B(t))\|$ for some $\alpha <1$ after $t >>0$. \end{enumerate} Perturbations of the form (i) and (ii) are usually considered in establishing the Floer homology. (iii) was considered in \cite{MMR} where they used metric perturbations.
-The existence of the limit follows from a modified argument of Simon's \cite{S83}.
-Sometimes people also consider perturbations of compact support, which falls into case (iii).
-In the end, generic compact perturbations suffice for our purpose.
-But to show various transversality results, one has to put perturbations into a Banach space.
-So we will essentially show the `center manifold' technique in \cite{MMR} works for perturbations in a completed space.
-We also note Theorem \ref{asyom} is proved in a slightly more general context in Theorem \ref{eam} where we shall consider the based moduli space. \end{rem}
+\item The perturbation $\mathfrak{p}$ is analytic. \end{enumerate} Case (a) is usually encountered when defining Floer homology.
+One may consult \cite{D02} for $\cs_{\mathfrak{p}}$ being Morse and \cite{L18} for $\cs_{\mathfrak{p}}$ being Morse--Bott.
+Case (b) was considered in \cite{MMR} where $\mathfrak{p}$ is a metric perturbation.
+Case (c) was proved in broader circumstances by Simon \cite{S83} and Feehan-Maridakis \cite{FM20}.
+Sometimes people (see for instance \cite{MMS, N00, K04}) also consider perturbations with compact support, which falls into case (b).
+We will essentially show the `center manifold' technique in \cite{MMR} works for perturbations parametrized by a Banach space under our consideration.
+We also note \autoref{asyom} is proved in a slightly more general context in \autoref{t5.1} where we shall consider based moduli spaces. \end{rem}

 We refer to $\partial_+$ as the asymptotic map.
 Now we focus on the type of manifolds of our primary interests.
-Let $Z$ be a manifold with cylindrical end satisfying the following: \begin{enumerate} \item[(i)] The integral homology of $Z$ is the same as that of $D^2 \times T^2$, i.e. $H_*(Z; \Z) \cong H_*(D^2 \times T^2; \Z)$. \item[(ii)] The cylindrical end of $Z$ is modeled on $[0, \infty) \times T^3$.
+Let $Z$ be a manifold with cylindrical end satisfying the following: \begin{enumerate} \item The integral homology of $Z$ is the same as that of $D^2 \times T^2$, i.e. $H_*(Z; \Z) \cong H_*(D^2 \times T^2; \Z)$. \item The cylindrical end of $Z$ is modeled on $[0, \infty) \times T^3$.
 The torus $T^3$ is endowed with a flat metric $h$. \end{enumerate} We shall refer to a pillowcase as the quotient of a torus $T^2$ under the hypoelliptic involution.
-Thus a pillowcase is an orbifold smoothable to $S^2$ with $4$ singular points having $\Z/2$ as the isotropy group.
-One will see later in Section \ref{tims} that each central connection in $\chi(T^3)$ is a singular point, and there are eight of them up to gauge equivalence.
+Thus a pillowcase is an orbifold smoothable to $S^2$ with $4$ singular points having $\Z/2$ as their isotropy groups.
+One will see later in \autoref{tims} that each central connection in $\chi(T^3)$ is a singular point, and there are eight of them up to gauge equivalence.
 We denote by $\mathfrak{C} \subset \chi(T^3)$ the set of these central classes.
-We now state the structure theorem for the moduli space over $Z$.
+Recall an $SU(2)$-connection $A$ on $Z$ is said to be irreducible if its stabilizer under the action of the gauge group is discrete.
+We say $A$ is reducible if $A$ is not irreducible.
+In this way, we can decompose the moduli space into two parts consisting of irreducible instantons $\M^*_{\sigma}(Z)$ and reducible instantons $\M^{\Red}_{\sigma}(Z)$ respectively: